aMarCruz/react-native-text-size/README.md

 **TSMeasureResult**

-Promise that resolves to a plain JS object with units in [Density Independent Pixels](https://developer.android.com/guide/topics/resources/more-resources#Dimension) (a.k.a DP or DIP), except for `lineCount`.
+`measure` returns a Promise that resolves to a plain JS object with units in [Density Independent Pixels](https://developer.android.com/guide/topics/resources/more-resources#Dimension) (a.k.a DP or DIP), except for `lineCount`.

 Property  | Type   | Notes
 --------- | ------ | ------
 width     | number | Total used width.
-It may be less or equal to the given width. height    | number | Total height, including top and bottom padding if `includingFontPadding` was given. lastLineWidth | number | Width of the last line, without trailing blanks. lineCount | number | Number of lines, taking into account hard and automatic line breaks.
+It may be less or equal to the given width. height    | number | Total height, including top and bottom padding if `includingFontPadding` was set (the default). lastLineWidth | number | Width of the last line, without trailing blanks. lineCount | number | Number of lines, taking into account hard and automatic line breaks.